 Alan Dunnett was born in London in 1953.
 He read English at Oxford before going to drama school.
 After some years as a freelance theatre director, he became Acting Tutor at the Royal Central School of Speech & Drama and then Head of Postgraduate Studies at the Royal Conservatoire of Scotland.
-He is currently an external examiner at MetFilm School, University of West London.
-A revised, extended version of his entry in Biggs & Tang's Teaching for Quality Learning at University will appear in its 5th edition (forthcoming).
+Most recently, he was an external examiner at MetFilm School, University of West London.
+A revised, extended version of his entry in Biggs, Tang and Kennedy's Teaching for Quality Learning at University can be found in the 5th edition.
 He retired as Course Leader, MA Screen, Drama Centre, CSM at the end of December 2013, and was then an Associate Lecturer, still teaching for MA Screen Acting and Directing, until the course closed in April 2022.

 Photo by Mark Duffield Dec 09

 His poetry has appeared in magazines and anthologies, including

 Ink Sweat & Tears,